 “ What the past would look like if the future had happened sooner”

 Why do they call it steampunk?

 Steampunk is not about electricity “Steam” is the order of the day as in steam engines are fashion into marvelous things even flying machines.
 “Punk” is the counterculture rebel nature of this genre.

 Where does Steampunk come from?

 The author K.W Jetter first coined the term “Steampunk” in April 1987.
 It was a pun referring back to his earlier sci-fi book “Cyberpunk”.
-A book about a future world in an apocalyptic setting that focus on society as “High-tech low life” Featuring old new technology that has been made into something the original inventor had not anticipated.
+A book about a future world in an apocalyptic setting that focuses on society as “High-tech low life” Featuring old new technology that has been made into something the original inventor had not anticipated.

 Steam has become the main form of energy as electricity and petroleum are not available.
 This resourcefulness is a must due to the general bleak circumstances this genre is set in.

 A Cyberpunk as with all good characters is an outsider that normally lives on the edge of society.
 Surviving in a rapid technological changing society that includes the atmosphere of computerized information, personal monitoring and invasive modifications of the human body.
 Kind of sounds familiar to where we are heading today.

 Now K.W Jetter coined the term “Steampunk” but he was not the inventor of this sci-fi genre.
 It is a 19th-century sci-fi style that first appeared in Scientific Romances novels written by H.G Wells, Jules Verne, and Mary Shelley.
 These authors wrote about futuristic settings with visions of how society will evolve often incorporating the use of steam in many future inventions and machines they envisioned.